-Ecovista Plc: Suspension of Trading
+EcoVista PLC: Suspension of Trading

-NEX Exchange (NEXX) Suspension of Trading 02-Jan-2020 / 07:15 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+EcoVista PLC (EVTP) EcoVista PLC: Suspension of Trading 02-Jan-2020 / 13:30 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.
-The following company has been suspended from trading on NEX Exchange with effect from 07.00am, 02/01/2020, pending the appointment of a corporate finance adviser.
-Ecovista Plc Ordinary Shares Symbol: EVTP ISIN: GB00B0W5NJ22 The Regulation Department NEX Exchange London Fruit and Wool Exchange, 1 Duval Square, London, E1 6PW.
-Tel: 020 7818 9767 Email: regulation@nexexchange.com Category Code: MSCM TIDM: NEXX LEI Code: 213800AMGNBSOCOSDN11 Sequence No.: 38318 EQS News ID: 945829 End of Announcement EQS News Service
+ECOVISTA PLC Suspension of Trading The Directors of Ecovista Plc hereby announce that due to a possible merger with another entity, the directors feel that a suspension of trading is required to allow this deal to progress.
+The Company will issue an update on the transaction in due course.
+The directors of Ecovista Plc accept responsibility for this announcement.
+ENQUIRIES David Barnett - Chairman 01279 654151 ISIN: GB00B0W5NJ22 Category Code: SUS TIDM: EVTP LEI Code: 2138009TFBHJ8KVP2S10 Sequence No.: 38332 EQS News ID: 945937 End of Announcement EQS News Service

 (END) Dow Jones Newswires